rukshn/spark-docs/getting-started.md

 - **CodeSystems** are collections of codes with assigned meanings.
 They define the set of possible values that can be used in specific contexts.

-Before you start using CQL Editor, you will have to upload a `CodeSystem` with a `codes` (`concepts`) to CQL Editor.
+Before you start using Saprk Editor, you will have to upload a `CodeSystem` with a `codes` (`concepts`) to Spark Editor.
 You can also connect a terminology server like OCL to get to `codes` from there.

-**So it is very important that you upload a `CodeSystem` before you start writing CQL on CQL editor to use the auto-complete feature.**
+**So it is very important that you upload a `CodeSystem` before you start writing CQL on Spark editor to use the auto-complete feature.**

-You can still use the CQL editor without uploading a CodeSystem a terminology server, the editor will still provide you with syntax highlighting and error checking, but you will not get the nice autocomplete and parsing.
+You can still use the Spark editor without uploading a CodeSystem a terminology server, the editor will still provide you with syntax highlighting and error checking, but you will not get the nice autocomplete and parsing.

 :::tip
-Read more about managing your `CodeSystems` and `Codes` within CQL editor in the :book: [Codes and CodeSystems](/terminology/concepts/) page.
+Read more about managing your `CodeSystems` and `Codes` within Spark editor in the :book: [Codes and CodeSystems](/terminology/concepts/) page.
 :::

 ::: info